What's your Ecological Footprint?

 - Kentuckiana Green - A local environmental news service of The Courier-Journal.

-- FORward Radio (106.5fm WFMP-LP Louisville, volunteer-powered, listener-supported community radio) & the FORsooth monthly newspaper of the Louisville Fellowship of Reconciliation (FOR).
-One of the best local sources for progressive thought and information on local events, activities and contacts within Louisville's peace, justice and solidarity communities.
+- Forward Radio (106.5fm WFMP-LP Louisville, volunteer-powered, listener-supported community radio) - One of the best local sources for progressive thought and information on local events, activities and contacts within Louisville's sustainability, peace, justice and solidarity communities.
 Follow on

 - Sea Change Radio - a nationally syndicated weekly radio show and podcast covering the shift to social, environmental, and economic sustainability.